 Anuradhapura ancient city

 Anuradhapura is the capital of the north-central province of Sri Lanka, It is about 205 km to Anuradhapura from Colombo, and it lies north of Colombo.
 It is the most populated city on the way to Jaffna from Kandy or Colombo on A9 road.
 The city lies on the Colombo-Jaffna main road and allows easy access to travellers coming from any part of the island.
 Travellers who come from Kandy and east coast can travel to the historical city of Anuradhapura via Dambulla.

-Visitors should pay the entrance fees before entering the sacred city.
+Visitors should pay the entrance fees before entering the Anuradhapura Sri Lanka.
 The cost of entrance is USD 25 for adults USD 12.5 for children.
 The entrance tickets for the sacred city can be bought at the entrance.
 However, the entrance fees for travellers from SAARC can be bought at a much lesser price.
 There are no entrance fees for local travellers.

 The extent of the historical city is about 50 hectares and a large amount of travelling required for anyone who wishes to explore this historical city.
 A large number of monuments are spreading over 30sqkm, in the city of Anuradhapura, therefore travellers who wish to explore the city should allocate at least about a half a day of their allotted time for the Anuradhapura city tour.
 Depending on the travelling time between sites the time required here differed.
 Having a private transport option such as a car is the best way to explore the city.
 Therefore you can save time on travelling and avoid oppressive heat of the dry zone sun as well as the dusty wind in the city.
 Travelling by Bicycle is the most affordable option within the historical city but travelling on the dusty road will be difficult.

 History of the sacred city of Anuradhapura